 METHODOLOGY

 This study consists of both surveys and interviews of children and staff at two different schools in Chennai, India.
-At the Bheemana Gardens School, 26 sixth graders, 23 seventh graders, and 33 eighth graders, totaling to 82 students were surveyed.
+At the Bheemana Gardens School, 26 sixth graders, 23 seventh graders, and 33 eighth graders, totaling 82 students were surveyed.
 In-depth interviews were also conducted with 5 students in the 6th grade and with some staff members.
 At the V.P.
 Koil School, interviews were conducted with 35 6th graders, 41 7th grade graders, and 46 8th graders, totaling 122 surveyed students.
-Both schools combined, 204 students were surveyed.
+In both schools combined, 204 students were surveyed.
 Moreover, 10 children and 4 staff members were asked to partake in in-depth interviews.
+These interviews were conducted during a one month period from December to January 2009.